MFM-347/MindReader/README.md

 An Android Game Built with HTML/JS/BootStrap

 ## Author
-The Mind Reader JS script is not mine, I copied, it from an old javascript snippet collection software, and used it in ths App.
-I searched for its Author and found this name "**Tatsuya Takemura**" from a article published in 1997s.
-I'm not sure whether he is the author or not.
-But for now I'm writing **Tatsuya Takemura** as author of this script.
+The JavaScript snippet, used in this project, is not mine.
+I searched for its Author and found "**Tatsuya Takemura**".
+I'm not sure, but for now I'm writing **Tatsuya Takemura** as author of this snippet.

 ## Credits
-Javascript Snippet by Tatsuya Takemura
+JavaScript Snippet by Tatsuya Takemura
 Created by [Farhan Madni](https://github.com/MFM-347)
 ### I Used
 [BootStrap](https://github.com/twbs/bootstrap) For UI Styling